Skip to content

 // ❌ Variable assignments

-let ready = resources.deployment.status.readyReplicas > 0;
+let ready = deployment.status.readyReplicas > 0;

 Workarounds